 The root within the verb/noun definire/definitio is -fin-, meaning a boundary.
 To define a proposition is thus to place boundaries round it, to limit it.
 While, therefore, a definition may make an additional claim upon the consciences of some, upon others it is likely to have the quite opposite effect.
 Foliage surrounding the defined doctrinal core has, in effect, been scythed away.

-In 1870, the Decree Pastor aeternus imposed an additional claim upon 'Gallicans' and 'Conciliarists': they were obliged to believe that the Roman Pontiff was infallible.
+In 1870, the Decree Pastor aeternus did, I would have to concede, impose an additional claim upon 'Gallicans' and 'Conciliarists': they were obliged to believe that the Roman Pontiff ex cathedra was infallible.
 But he was only described as infallible in matters of Faith and Morals.
 That is limiting.
+The Council admirably discerned and even boasted that it was narrowing the notion of Infallibility which Catholics were free to accept before the Council.
 Neque enim Petri successoribus Sanctus Spiritus promissus est ut eo revelante novam doctrinam patefacerent, sed ut, eo assistente, traditam per Apostolos revelationem seu fidei depositum sancte custodirent et fideliter exponerent.